Hardwick Spring Festival (Springfest)

 Since 1950, the Spring Festival (affectionately known as Springfest) has been Hardwick’s biggest annual community celebration.
 Originally started as the renowned Tulip Festival (the Dutch ambassador once attended), Springfest has evolved over its long history.
 It’s been part old-time country fair with horse pulls and square dancing, part carnival with rides and fried dough, and part home-grown festival with homemade games and attractions.
 The constant centerpiece has been the parade—with spectators lining the streets of downtown Hardwick.

 The Hardwick Kiwanis Club has spearheaded Springfest since its inception; however, it has always been a community effort involving local businesses, organizations, vendors, artists, schools, and residents.
-The Hardwick Downtown Partnership, The Civic Standard, Center for an Agricultural Economy, American Legion, Hardwick Trails, Hardwick Recreation Committee, Hardwick Area Little League, Jeudevine Memorial Library, and the Town of Hardwick now co-host the event with the Kiwanis Club.
+The Hardwick Downtown Partnership, The Civic Standard, Center for an Agricultural Economy, Hardwick Farmers Market, American Legion, Hardwick Trails, Hardwick Recreation Committee, Hardwick Area Little League, Jeudevine Memorial Library, and the Town of Hardwick now co-host the event with the Kiwanis Club.